tysonmote/Rickshaw/index.markdown

 *More information is coming soon, as Rickshaw.js is a work in progress.
 See the [GitHub page](github.com/tysontate/Rickshaw) for more information.*

-## Rickshaw.Model
+## Model

 Rickshaw Models are what you expect them to be: thin wrapper objects for your data, with no ties to the interface (views).
 Models keep track of dirty attribute states, fire events when properties are changed, and allow you to set defaults and use custom getters and setters.

-## Rickshaw.List
+## List

 Rickshaw List objects are Array subclasses that fire events.
-These events are used in tandem with Rickshaw.ListController for rendering to the DOM to make updates fast and easy.
+These events are used in tandem with ListController for rendering to the DOM to make updates fast and easy.
 When an item is added / changed / removed, only that item is rendered / updated / removed instead of re-rendering the entire list.
 You don't have to worry about what happens when you push / pop / splice / sort / reverse or write your own rendering code.
 Just modify the array like you would any other array and the interface updates automatically.

-## Rickshaw.Controller and ListController
+## List and ListController

 Rickshaw controllers are the interface between your models / lists and your templates.
 Your templates shouldn't have to ever touch your models (even though Rickshaw will let you live on the edge just to feel alive).